 All need-based tuition grants consist of two components: an outright tuition grant and a matching grant opportunity.
 Outright grants are applied directly against a student’s tuition.
 Matching grant funds are released on a dollar-to-dollar basis with funds received from outside ecclesial bodies or organizations, such as dioceses, parishes, parish organizations, church aid organizations, or church scholarship funds.

 Types of Financial Aid

-The seminary administers four types of financial aid: need-based tuition grants, need-based scholarships, merit scholarships (Th.M. program only), and U.S. Government loans.
-Awards are made annually but are distributed one semester at a time to eligible students, as defined above.
-The amount given per semester will normally be one half the total award for the year.
+The seminary administers four types of financial aid: need-based tuition grants, need-based scholarships, merit scholarships (Th.M. program only), and continuing education grants (D.Min. program only).
+Awards are made annually but are distributed one semester or term at a time to eligible students, as defined above.
+The amount given per semester or term will normally be one half the total award for the year.